CurbShifter/BurstLib/README.md

 # BurstLib
-This dynamic library makes developing applications and tools for the Burst blockchain easier and secure.
+This dynamic library makes developing applications and tools compatible with the Burst blockchain easier.
+Providing secure access to the BRS functionality even on external nodes.
+Because the library signs transactions and encrypts messages locally.
+And gives direct access to Burst Extensions such as CloudBurst and BurstCoupon.

 It is a bridge between the BRS (Burst Reference Software) REST API and a standard C interface.
 Making it ready to be called from a wide range of programming languages such as c, c++, c#, ruby, python, java, scala, php, lua, ect.

-Providing secure and easy access to the BRS functionality as the library signs transactions and encrypts messages locally.
-And gives direct access to Burst Extensions such as CloudBurst and BurstCoupon.

-Status
--
-Work in progress
+The exported functions are listed in the BurstLib.h header.

 Building
 -
-Build the library from the projects in the 'Builds' folder.
-All sources and libraries except boost++ are included in this repository. (boost++ is header only, download and add the include folder to your build).
+Build the library from the projects in the 'Builds' folder (Windows MSVC/ MacOS XCode / Linux makefile) All sources and libraries except boost++ are included in this repository. (download it at boost.org and add the include folder to your build).

 Libraries used
 -